johnking7/link-docs/blobstore.rst

 BlobStore has the following properties:

+* Timestamped
+   The approximate time that every blob is published is recorded on the blockchain.

 * World-readable
    Every blob published can be read by anyone.
 The only way to avoid this would be to encrypt the blob before publishing it.